We're (really) live

 • Arts and culture venues all over the UK reopened this week, with ticket sales “brisk” for places like the National Theatre and the Victoria & Albert Museum – but a sense of uncertainty about the future prevails.
 Around half of galleries and museums fear for their survival, reported The Times.

-• The Brooklyn Academy of Music introduced a program called ‘1:1 Concerts’, in which a single musician plays for an audience of one.
+• The Brooklyn Academy of Music introduced a programme called ‘1:1 Concerts’, in which a single musician plays for an audience of one.
 It’s a stark reminder not only of the power of live performance – but also of how many individual livelihoods have been hit by lockdown.
 “The way we’ve been supporting all kinds of other small, local businesses – do that for the arts and arts scene, too,” said Ashley Ryan, Marketing Director at the iconic Minneapolis music venue First Avenue.

 Brands associating themselves with cultural trends and the arts scene is nothing new – but the return to experiential this year will start small, and local.
 Take Bombay Sapphire’s recent transformation of The Design Museum’s tiny high-street shop.